 Jamanda Haddock, MA, MRCP, FRCR | Associate Chief of Staff, Chair of Hospital Services

 Dr Jamanda Haddock trained at Oxford University and St Thomas’ Hospital London.
 She has been a Consultant Radiologist at the Royal Free London NHS Foundation Trust since 1994, and is a Fellow of the Royal College of Radiologists.
-Since 2012 Dr Haddock has served as Lead Clinician for Imaging Services at the Wellington Hospital and is a Consultant on the Medical Advisory Committee.
+From 2012 to 2018, Dr Haddock was Lead Clinician for Imaging Services at the Wellington Hospital and Consultant on the Medical Advisory Committee.
 From 2004 to 2011 she was Clinical Director for Radiology and Nuclear Medicine at the Royal Free, where she also served as a member of the Clinical Advisory Board.